Structure-wide dark matter density depletion induced by local degeneracies: Fermionic isothermal DM halo

 where $g$ is taken to be $2$ but can be generalized.
 The effective chemical potential is

 where $\phi$ is the gravitational potential and $\mu$ is the real chemical potential.
 Assuming there is no net particle flow at any radius, we take $\mu$ to be spatially independent.
-This treatment corresponds to the Thomas-Fermi approach applied in \cite{Destri:2012yn}.
-The above settings are expected to break down at a large radius $r$ but should be a good approximation for the region we are interested in.
+This treatment corresponds to the Thomas-Fermi approach applied in \citet{Bilic-etal:2002,Destri:2012yn}.
+This assumption is expected to break down at large radii $r$, but it should be a good approximation in the region of interest, as isothermal dark matter profiles are often adopted to describe the inner regions of halos (e.g., see \citet{2008gady.book}).
+Nonetheless, this assumption is further supported by the overall agreement between the predicted core density–radius relation and observations, as we will show.